ahmostafa147/dsc80-project/README.md

 Interesting Aggregates

+This groupby() highlights the mean number of dragons when teams lose or win.
+The first row is when the team loses and the second row is when the team wins.
+You can see the distribution between winning or losing with a particular soul.
+For instance you are much more likely to lose with "chemtechs" than win with it and you are more likely to win with "hextechs" than lose with them.

 |   result |     bot |     jng |     mid |     sup |     top |
 |---------:|--------:|--------:|--------:|--------:|--------:|
 |        0 | 2.72391 | 1.80124 | 2.27191 | 0.58225 | 1.70358 |